t81dev/duotronic-whitepaper/TLU_WHITEPAPER.md

 ## A Duotronic Coprocessor for Meaning-Aware Computing

-**Version:** 0.2 (Conservative Revision)
+**Version:** 0.3 (Clarified Revision)

 ---

+## Document Set and Authority

+This paper is part of a bounded document set:

+* **`TLU_WHITEPAPER.md`** — *normative* definition of TLU semantics, scope, and evaluation criteria
+* **`DUOTRONIC_MODEL.md`** — *non-normative* analytic model for reasoning about semantic constraints and applicability
+* Clarification documents (if present) — interpretive constraints only; no semantic authority

+This paper is authoritative only with respect to TLU semantics and evaluation criteria.

+---

-### Abstract
+## Abstract

 Binary computing provides precision, determinism, and universality.
 These strengths make it the ideal substrate for control flow, addressing, and exact storage.
 However, many modern workloads—particularly numeric, statistical, and inference-driven systems—require explicit handling of **neutrality, uncertainty, and symmetry**.
 In binary systems, these properties are typically simulated using flags, sentinel values, masks, or control-flow conventions.

-This paper proposes the **Ternary Logic Unit (TLU)** as a *duotronic coprocessor*: an optional, bounded execution unit that augments binary systems by making three-valued logic and balanced arithmetic **explicit and structurally supported**, without altering binary control planes, memory models, or ABI invariants.
+This paper proposes the **Ternary Logic Unit (TLU)** as a *duotronic coprocessor*: an optional, bounded execution unit that augments binary systems by making three-valued logic and balanced semantics **explicit and structurally supported**, without altering binary control planes, memory models, or ABI invariants.

+In this context, *meaning-aware* refers strictly to the explicit representation and propagation of neutrality, uncertainty, and symmetry according to deterministic semantic rules.

 The TLU does not replace binary computation.
 It is a semantic accelerator for narrowly defined classes of problems where binary representations incur unavoidable structural overhead.